UnbelievableLion/LinuxSound/Sampled/Alsa/Userspacetools.md

 ```

-defines for example "surround40:CARD=PCH,DEV=0" as an alias for hw:0,0
+This defines for example "surround40:CARD=PCH,DEV=0" as an alias for hw:0,0
       on my system (PCH is card 0).

 I don't know an easy programmatic way to go from "card 1, device 3" to "hdmi:0".

-+  The output from
+The set of aliases can be shown using `aplay`and `arecord`:

- `aplay -L`on my system is
++ The output from `aplay -L`on my system is
 ```